wildarch/tendermint-byzzfuzz/README.md

 go run ./server.go
 ```

+If you see errors about failing to bind to the address, it is possible the bridge address has not yet been created.
+In this case you can start the nodes first one time (see below) and stop them with Ctrl-C once they have started.
+This should create the bridge.

 **The server must start before the nodes, or the nodes will not connect to the server.**

 Now start nodes: